codefresh-io/docs.codefresh.io/_docs/pipelines/configure-artifact-repository.md

 ### Step 2: Define RBAC permissions for artifact repository
 Grant the workflow controller sufficient permissions for S3 bucket operations.

-1. Go to the same CSDP runtime installation repository:
+1. Go to the same Codefresh runtime installation repository:
 `<runtime_installation_repo>/apps/workflows/overlays/<runtime-name>`
 1. Create the `rbac.yaml` file with the permissions, changing the annotation to match the S3 storage :